elixirschool/elixirschool/lessons/specifics/iex_helpers.md

   Module, Atom
 ```

-So now we have a bunch more information about `Map`, including all the way down to where its source is stored and the modules it references.
-This is quite useful when exploring custom and foreign data types and new functions.
+Now we have a bunch of information about Map including where its source is stored and the modules it references.
+This is quite useful when exploring custom, foreign data types, and new functions.

 The individual headings can be dense, but at a high level we can gather some relevent information:

 - Its an atom data type